SMTG-Bham/doped/README.md

 If you haven't done so already, you will need to set up your VASP `POTCAR` files and `Materials Project` API with `pymatgen` using the `.pmgrc.yaml` file, in order for `doped` to automatically generate VASP input files for defect calculations and determine competing phases for chemical potentials.
 See the docs [Installation](https://doped.readthedocs.io/en/latest/Installation.html) page for details on this.

+## Citation
+If you use `doped` in your research, please cite:
+- S. R. Kavanagh et al. [doped: Python toolkit for robust and repeatable charged defect supercell calculations](https://doi.org/10.21105/joss.06433). _Journal of Open Source Software_ 9 (96), 6433, **2024**

 ## `ShakeNBreak`
 As shown in the `doped` tutorials, it is highly recommended to use the [`ShakeNBreak`](https://shakenbreak.readthedocs.io/en/latest/) approach when calculating point defects in solids, to ensure you have identified the groundstate structures of your defects.
 As detailed in the [theory paper](https://doi.org/10.1038/s41524-023-00973-1), skipping this step can result in drastically incorrect formation energies, transition levels, carrier capture (basically any property associated with defects).
 This approach is followed in the [doped example notebook](https://github.com/SMTG-Bham/doped/blob/main/dope_workflow_example.ipynb), with a more in-depth explanation and tutorial given on the [ShakeNBreak](https://shakenbreak.readthedocs.io/en/latest/) website.